 The world is not as it ought to be.
-We long for meaningful existence and involvement in our culture – to be part of a story greater than ourselves.
 Often our reality is a broken and fragmented story in which dignity and value are stripped from humanity.
 Art can begin to address this dehumanization.
 We hope to be artists and visionaries that might see beyond the trivial to the transcendent, bringing synthesis to fragmentation, and hope to despair.

 IAM gathers artists and creative catalysts to wrestle with the deep questions of art, faith, and humanity in order to inspire the creative community to grapple with our present reality, faithfully steward our talents, and and create “rehumanizing” work indicative of the world that “ought to be.”

 We value an approach to life and work that is rehumanizing, generative, enterprising, and generous, which fosters an environment for wrestling with the deep questions of art, faith and humanity.

 Founder | Creative Director | Board Member An internationally-renown Japanese-American artist, Mako combines ancient traditional Japanese Nihonga with western techniques, creating an art form that is unique and beautiful.
 Mako has served on the National Council on the Arts since 2003, and his work is shown in New York at Chelsea’s Dillon Gallery.
 Mako is also the founder of International Arts Movement. (www.makotofujimura.com)

 Assistant Director Born in the West Texas town of El Paso, and currently residing in the South Bronx neighborhood of Mott Haven, Meaghan Ritchey loves places with regional distinctiveness and local flavor.
 Meaghan earned her BA in Politics, Philosophy, and Economics from The King’s College NYC in 2008.
 She works as Programming Coordinator, and she is the Managing Editor of IAM’s web magazine The Curator.